 The Association has contributed to a number of major market initiatives, including the development of the UK Securities Borrowing and Lending Code of Guidance and the industry-standard lending agreement, the Global Master Securities Lending Agreement (GMSLA).

-ISLA has more than 90 full and associate members comprising insurance companies, pension funds, asset managers, banks, securities dealers and service providers representing more than 4,000 clients.
+ISLA has approximately 100 full and associate members comprising of insurance companies, pension funds, asset managers, banks, securities dealers and service providers representing more than 4,000 underlying clients.
 While based in London, ISLA represents members from more than twenty countries in Europe, the Middle East, Africa and North America.

 ISLA has an elected Board of fourteen industry professionals representing firms from all parts of the industry, the current Chairman being Andy Krangel of Citibank.
 ISLA appointed Kevin McNulty as its Chief Executive in 2009.